horans/bootstrap-ao/README.md

 * `isMobile`
 type: *varible (boolean, calculate on load)*
-description: whether current browser width is less than 1024px
+description: whether current browser width is less than 1024px *(change to your break point)*
 related: `bWidth` `bHeight`

 * `modeNoBk`